Fixed Deferred Annuities can be confusing, so you’ll probably want to learn as much as you can about them before you purchase one.

 If you don’t understand something, feel free to bend your agent’s ear.
 Buying an annuity is a big deal.
 They usually involve a rather hefty investment on the part of the person purchasing one, and they’re likely to have a significant impact on that person’s financial future, too.

 So, if something doesn’t make sense to you, or if something confuses you—such as the charges or penalties that may be associated with your particular annuity—ask your agent or broker or whoever sold you your contract to explain it to you.

 And if that person isn’t able to answer your questions as well as you’d like, contact your state insurance department.

 Look past the “teaser” rate and the pep talk.
 It’s possible the person you turn to while shopping for a fixed deferred annuity will try to entice you with an interest rate that’s higher than what’s currently offered on bank CDs.

 Should that happen, keep in mind that the rate in question may only be guaranteed for a short period of time.
 After that, it could go up, but it also could go down.

 Although most fixed deferred annuities are likely to promise a guaranteed minimum interest rate, that could be lower than what’s being offered elsewhere, so don’t put too much stock into the initial rate that’s tossed at you.

 You’ll want to thoroughly review your annuity contract after it’s in hand.
-And not only that, but you’re going to want to review it within the first week or so after it’s sent to you, as state law provides you with a set number of days (10 days typically is the minimum, although your contract will provide you with a specific number) to consider the contract you’ve just purchased.
+And not only that, but you’re going to want to review it within the first week or so after it’s sent to you.
+State law provides you with a set number of days to consider the contract you’ve just purchased.